Efficient Bias Correction for Cross-section and Panel Data: Bias-corrected MLE

 \subsection{Inefficient bias correction}

 Our discussion above shows that many common methods of bias correction use estimates of the bias that are asymptotically linear, and hence estimate the bias at the $n^{-1/2}$-rate.
 These bias-corrected estimators have equivalent higher-order variances.
 We now show by an example that the equivalence result does not hold in general if this rate assumption is violated.
-In Section \ref{intuitive-example} we presented an example where the split-sample jackknife provided an inconsistent estimate of the higher-order bias, so that its higher-order variance was larger than that of the leave-one-out jackknife.
+We showed in Example 1 (see the end of Section \ref{subsec:2_3}) that the split-sample jackknife provided an inconsistent estimate of the higher-order bias, so that its higher-order variance was larger than that of the leave-one-out jackknife.
 In the Appendix we show that this result holds more generally, for estimators with the expansion structure used in Theorem 2.
 Here we derive expressions for the higher-order variance in the MLE case.\footnote{Derivation of the expressions used below are available in Section \ref{HOV-SS} of Supplementary Appendix I.}

 Recall that the split-sample jackknife estimator is given by where $\widehat{\theta}_{( 1) }$ and $\widehat{\theta}_{( 2)}$ denote the MLEs based on separate halves of the sample.
 The implicit bias estimate used by the split-sample jackknife is given by $\frac{1}{n}\widehat{b}_{SS}=( \widehat{\theta}_{(1)}+\widehat{\theta}_{(2)}) /2 - \widehat{\theta}$.